vincent-ferotin/mod_wsgi-presentation/index.rst

 *   It actually does not works (out of the box)!
-*   It should, easily (already `WSGI` aware :-): it's probably almost a configuration problem, related to files paths locations.
+*   It should, easily (already `WSGI` aware :-): it's probably almost a application configuration problem (?).
-    Pb closely related to succeeding in installing into a `virtualenv`?
+    Pb closely related to succeeding in installing app. into a `virtualenv`?
 *   Quick tests:
     putting a `WSGI` module into ``/var/www/philologic/mydb/``,
     and try serving it by `gunicorn` then `mod_wsgi`...